elizioNeto22/wisell-seller/README.md

 #### About the project

 > -Wisell Seller is an aplication for seller management and manege sells.
-You can do awesome things like
+You can do
+> awesome things like motinor sales, have a wallet of clients, have sales tips and many
+> other sales related great things.

 ### Built With